Residential Real Estate

-- Average age at marriage is now in the mid to late ’30s (up seven years from just a decade ago).
+- The average age at marriage is now in the mid to late ’30s (up seven years from just a decade ago).

 - Families usually have only one to two children due to costs and the ability to choose.

-- As a result of the job situation, buyers are gravitating to areas within 15 miles of NYC with good mass transportation systems.
+- As a result of job opportunities, buyers were gravitating to areas within 15 miles of NYC with good mass transportation systems.